mat0606/ncm301-2/docs/calm_windows_track/calm_windows_app/calm_windows_app.rst.md

 # (Optional) Scale Out IIS Tier

-Leveraging the same approach from the `calm_linux`{.interpreted-text role="ref"} lab of having multiple web server replicas, can you add a CentOS based HAProxy service to this blueprint to allow for load balancing across multiple IIS servers?
+Add a CentOS based HAProxy service to this blueprint to allow for load balancing across multiple IIS servers?

 # Takeaways

--   Calm provides the same application deployment and lifecycle management benefits for Windows workloads as it does for Linux workloads.
+-   NCM Self Service provides the same application deployment and lifecycle management benefits for Windows     workloads as it does for Linux workloads.
--   Calm can natively execute remote PowerShell scripts on Windows endpoints without the need for a Windows-based proxy.
+-   NCM Self Service can natively execute remote PowerShell scripts on Windows endpoints without the need for a Windows-based proxy.